scs-zke/another-ldap-auth/README.md

 After you have running __Another LDAP Authentication__ in your Kubernetes cluster, you can modify the ingress manifest from the application you want to protect.

-You can remove the comment `#` and send headers as variables such as `Matching groups`.
+You can remove the comment `#` and send headers to configure settings as described in the HTTP Headers section.

 ```yaml
 ---